Residential care

 - be a New Zealand citizen; OR

-- be an Australian citizen or permanent resident who has been living or is intending to live in New Zealand for two years or more; OR
+- be an Australian citizen or permanent resident who has been living or is intending to live in New Zealand for 2 years or more; OR

 - hold a residence class visa (ie, residence permit, resident visa or permanent resident visa; OR